mandres2/RPS/README.md

 # "Rock Paper Scissors"

-<h3>What is this application?</h3>

-Simplistic Desktop Console RPS game.

 ## Motive
 Primary objective was to gain the basic foundations of C# and created a simple back-end console RPS game.
 This game was intended to test my knowledge in understanding C# syntax and methodology.